SEMAFORInformatik/femagtools/docs/models.rst

    All units are metric units.

 .. _stator_slots_fsl:

 User defined Stator Slots with FSL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If a FSL file that includes the definition of stator geometry exists and is readable it can be used for the model creation.
+If a Mako or FSL file that includes the definition of stator geometry exists and is readable it can be used for the model creation.

 Example with file mystator.fsl::